yash02896/world-chain/contracts/README.md

 *PBHEntryPoint*

-The `PBHEntryPoint` acts as a proxy in front of the singleton 4337 EntryPoint contract on chain.
+The `PBHEntryPoint` acts as a proxy in front of the singleton 4337 EntryPoint contract onchain.
 The builder is able to identify a PBH transaction by the target.
-All PBH transactions will target the `PBHEntryPoint`.
+For a transaction to be considered PBH, the `to` address of the transaction must be set to the `PBHEntryPoint`.

 The `PBHEntryPoint` contract exposes two functions: